AdobeDocs/experience-manager-pattern-detection.en/help/using/urs.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_bpa_urs_overview"
 >title="Unsupported Repository Structure"
->abstract="URS identifies cases of unsupported repository structure and node characteristics.
-This surfaces information to avoid conflict between AEM product code and customer code, content being restructured out of /etc to other folders in the repository and more."
+>abstract="URS identifies cases of URS (Unsupported Repository Structure) and node characteristics.
+This surfaces information to avoid conflict between AEM product code and customer code, content being restructured out of `/etc` to other folders in the repository and more."
 >additional-url="https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/deploying/restructuring/repository-restructuring" text="Repository Restructuring"

 ## Background {#background}

-`URS`  Identifies cases of unsupported repository structure and node characteristics.
+`URS`  Identifies cases of URS (Unsupported Repository Structure) and node characteristics.
 Beginning in AEM 6.4, guidelines have been provided for the restructuring of repository content.
-By clearly delineating hierarchies for AEM product code and customer code and avoid conflict between them, content is being restructured out of `/etc` to other folders in the repository, adhering to the following high-level rules:
+By clearly delineating hierarchies for AEM product code, and customer code, and avoiding conflict between them all, content is being restructured out of `/etc` to other folders in the repository.
+Doing so adhere to the following high-level rules:

-* AEM product code is always placed in `/libs`, which must not be overwritten by custom code.
+* AEM product code is always placed in `/libs` that custom code must not overwrite.
 * Custom code should be placed in `/apps`, `/content`, and `/conf`.
 * It is highly recommended that these guidelines are followed for AEM as a Cloud Service.